Avaneesh-verma/CodeAlpha_Project_Music-Player/README.md

 # CodeAlpha_Project_Music-Player
 ## Music Player

-Create beautiful UI to play music stored in the "Music Player" using the HTML5 audio API
+Create beautiful UI to play music stored in the "Music Player" using the HTML audio API

 ## Project Specifications